 SMPC is constantly striving to improve its safety protocols beyond minimum requirements, with the Occupational Health team conducting frequent risk assessments.
 The organization promotes a safety culture among its employees by providing regular training on safe work practices.
 To provide vital medical services, SMPC has an on-site clinic and infirmary staffed by medical professionals who conduct regular check-ups for employees at risk of work-related impairments.

 SMPC also provides on-site emergency transportation and health services around the clock.
 SMPC built an Occupational Health Office to efficiently manage workers' health-related issues, saving time and resources by eliminating the need for infirmary visits.
 The Environmental, Health, and Safety Committees meet monthly to assess and report on the program's effectiveness.

 SMPC utilizes planning and assessment measures at its mining site to manage essential risk elements such as slope stability, such as geohazard mapping, pre-start inspections and toolbox meetings.

-The company invests in cutting-edge technologies such as weather stations for typhoon and rainfall monitoring, slope stability radars, and PRO3- Advanced Equipment Simulators for heavy equipment operators.
+The company invests in cutting-edge technologies such as weather stations for typhoon and rainfall monitoring, slope stability radars, and PR03- Advanced Equipment Simulators for heavy equipment operators.

 SMPC's Calaca Power Complex covers equipment and plant dangers such as electrical shocks, burns, boiler fires, explosions, and exposure to hazardous chemicals.
 SMPC provides pre-job planning, emergency response equipment, and personnel safety training.
+The Risk and Safety Management Program manages day-to-day plant operations, including the reporting of safety occurrences, root cause analysis, and incident investigation management.